joshbegley/nyt-latest/README.md

 `PDF version of Scents and the City.`\
 https://www.nytimes.com/interactive/2026/09/02/us/nyc-smell-map.html

-**Eala-Mania Hits the U.S. Open, and There’s Joy in Little Manila**\
+**The Filipino Star at the U.S. Open Igniting a Neighborhood in Queens**\
-`The young Filipino star Alex Eala has charmed the tennis world and united her far-flung compatriots.`\
+`The 21-year-old sensation Alex Eala has charmed the tennis world and united her far-flung compatriots.`\
 https://www.nytimes.com/2026/09/02/nyregion/alex-eala-us-open-philippines-little-manila.html

 **The Yankees’ Post-9/11 World Series Run**\